 Something that used the band's name as a direct reference is the practice of making a quick roach clip for a marijuana joint by splitting a matchstick into a “V” formation allowing the user to smoke the very end of a joint without burning their fingers.
 That makeshift clip became known (at least on the West Coast) as a Jefferson Airplane.

-Jefferson Airplane evolved into Jefferson Starship in January 1974.
-Between 1974 and 1984, they released eight gold or platinum-selling studio albums and had nine top 40 singles on the Billboard Hot 100 chart.
-1975's Red Octopus marked the official return of Marty Balin.
-The Balin penned single "Miracles” peaked at #3 on the chart, and along with the single “Play on Love” helped to propel the album to eventual multiple-platinum status and topping the Billboard 200 chart.
-It would be the biggest selling album of the band's career.
+1975's Red Octopus marked the official return of Marty Balin as vocalist.
+The Balin-penned single "Miracles” peaked at #3 on the chart, and along with the single “Play on Love” helped to propel the album to eventual multiple-platinum status and topped the Billboard 200 chart.
+It might surprise fans to know that it would be the biggest-selling album of the band's career.

 Starship was initially a continuation of Jefferson Starship, but because of a different musical direction and loss of personnel, a lawsuit settlement led to a name change that required dropping the "Jefferson" in the name.
 Their 1985 pop album Knee Deep in the Hoopla had two number-one hits -"We Built This City" and "Sara."